What are e-cigarettes?

-An electronic cigarette, most commonly known as an e-cigarette is a battery powered device which heats up liquid, known as e-liquid, into an aerosol which a person then breathes into their lungs.
+An e-cigarette, most commonly known as a 'vape', is a battery powered device which heats up liquid, known as e-liquid, into an aerosol which a person then breathes into their lungs.
 Using an e-cigarette is also called 'vaping'.
-They come in many shapes and sizes and can be made to look like cigarettes, cigars, pipes or hookahs, or t like everyday items such as pens or USB memory sticks.
+They come in many shapes and sizes and can be made to look like cigarettes, cigars, pipes or hookahs, or everyday items such as pens or USB memory sticks.
 There are over 7,000 e-liquid flavours which include tobacco, confectionery, fruit and chocolate.

-Some e-cigarettes and e-liquids contain nicotine (in some instances in large quantities), which is illegal in Australia even though they are not labelled as containing nicotine.
+Some e-cigarettes and e-liquids contain nicotine (in some instances in large quantities), even though they are not labelled as containing nicotine, which is highly addictive.

 E-cigarettes and the vapour they produce can also contain many other harmful substances which are again not always labelled correctly.
 Substances which have been found in electronic cigarettes include:

-- heavy metal particles such as lead, chromium and nickel which come from parts within the device
+- heavy metals such as lead, chromium and nickel

 E-cigarettes are not risk free.
 E-cigarettes may expose users to chemicals and toxins that can lead to issues such as irritation to skin, eyes and airways and to more severe health effects.

 The direct health effects from using e-cigarettes need further investigation.
-The National Health and Medical Research Council (NHMRC) is currently funding a number of studies into the safety and efficacy of e-cigarettes.
-The NHMRC CEO Statement for electronic cigarettes stated that there is currently insufficient evidence to support claims that e-cigarettes are safe and further research is needed to enable the long-term safety, quality and efficacy of e-cigarettes to be assessed.
+The National Health and Medical Research Council CEO Statement for electronic cigarettes stated that there is currently insufficient evidence to support claims that e-cigarettes are safe and further research is needed to enable the long-term safety, quality and efficacy of e-cigarettes to be assessed.
 Read the NHMRC CEO Statement.

 Do e-cigarettes help you quit smoking?

-Further information on safety and other issues relating to electronic cigarettes is available on the TGA website.
+Further information on safety and on how to access e-cigarettes is available on the TGA website.

 For more information on e-cigarettes, visit the NSW Health website.